 An experiment in education was started with 100 children on 70 acres of land.
-Agriculture, Dairy, Mechanics, Sewing, Teachers' training is taught correlated with three 'R's (reading, writing and arithmetic).
-This is a basic education experiment without government aid, Government examination or government syllabus.
-In 1988, with Central Government help, 4000 children in 150 centres in 83 villages were given non-formal education.
+Agriculture, Dairy, Mechanics, Sewing, Teachers' training is taught correlated with three 'R's.
+This is a basic education experiment without Govt. aid.
+Govt. examination or Govt. syllabus.
+In 1988, with Central Govt. help, 4000 children in 150 centres in 83 villages were given non-formal education.
 The District Resource Centre was started for training and research in education for Gaya District.

 When Bihar suffered a severe famine in 1967, Dwarkoji worked hard to provide relief.
 He did not believe in running free kitchens, as was done by many others.
-Instead, he devised a scheme called 'Food for Work' under which 540 wells and 12 water reservoirs were constructed.
+Instead, he devised a scheme called 'Food for Work' under which 540 wells and 12 water reservoirs were conducted.
 This work earned him a special honour at the hands of the Prime Minister Smt.
 Indira Gandhi.

-Another outstanding contribution of Dwarkoji is the conduct of worker's courts functioning under Gram Sabhas disputes among villagers is solved by these courts under his leadership.
+Another outstanding contribution of Dwarkoji is the conduct of worker's courts functioning under Gram Sabhas disputes among villagers are solved by these courts under Dwarkoji's leadership.

 The role of Dwarkoji is all pervading.
-He personally participates in many field activities, apart from conceiving ideas, and planning and organizing various projects.
-The metamorphosis which Dwarko Sundarani brought about in the life of the Musahars earned him the highest of praise from Jayaprakash Narayan, who said "Dreams rarely come true, but here is a dream that has come true."
+He takes personal part in many field activities, apart from conceiving ideas, and planning and organizing various projects.
+The metamorphosis which Dwarkoji brought about in the life of the Musahars earned him the highest of praise from Jayaprakash Narayan, who said "Dreams rarely come true, but here is a dream that has come true."